 Can Double as a Weight Bench

-Some of the benches in this review can also be used as the best weight benches for your garage workout gym by setting them in the flat position.
+Some of the benches in this review can also be used as a weight bench for your garage workout gym by setting them in the flat position.
 This allows you to train your arms and upper body comfortably.

 Furthermore, you can practice push ups using a bench with handlebars if you struggle to do a normal push up.
 Decreasing the incline will gradually add more weight and resistance to your push up.

 Train Your Back & Glutes

 Hyperextension benches allow you to train your back and glutes by completing simple extensions.
 This is done by lowering your upper body and raising it again while keeping your lower body fixed in place with the leg rollers.
 You should feel your back tensing and a decent burn in the back of the legs.